 Frauds of Christmas – Gift card scams

 Gift cards are increasingly becoming a choice of gift for family and friends.
 Unfortunately, scammers recognize that and as such, have devised a means to benefit from it.
 Scammers will often send a user a receipt for a gift card that the user did not purchase via email.
 When the user decides to cancel the purchase of the gift card, they will be asked to give their details such as credit card information.
-The information given out will then be used to rob the user blind.
+The information given out will then be used to rob the user blindly.
 It is therefore important to watch out for email receipts that do not come from an officially recognized source.

 Frauds of Christmas – Fake Charities/donations